 Perceptions of value are not only measurable, with some degree of error, but also malleable.
-Indeed, customer preferences are not as clear, accessible and stable as the classic economics textbooks predicate.
-Rather, one’s needs and wants can shift across situations and time in ways that researchers in psychology and sociology have been mapping for years, and that business people are only now starting to grasp.
-A practical means to understand how customers deviate from rationality is to challenge established assumptions at each step of their engagement with a company—at each step of the “customer journey.”
+Indeed, customer preferences are not as clear, accessible, and stable as economics textbooks predicate.
+Rather, one’s needs and wants shift across situations and time in ways that researchers in psychology and sociology have been mapping for years, and that business people are only now starting to grasp.
+A practical means to understand how customers deviate from rationality is to challenge established assumptions at each step of their engagement with a company—at each step of the customer “journey.”
 This popular lens helps us understand how the nuances of human thought and behaviour (should) influence even the most mechanical of pricing decisions.
-Importantly, while it is true that organisations can exploit anchors, nudges and charms to sway people into buying something that perhaps is not in their interest, a more satisfying strategy in the long term is to use these concepts to motivate and empower.
-This ability is critical when the organisation continues to invest in innovation, quality and differentiation but faces customers who appear disinterested in anything but a lower price.
+Importantly, while it is true that organizations can exploit anchors, nudges, and charms to sway people into buying something that perhaps is not in their interest, a more satisfying strategy in the long term is to use these concepts to motivate and empower.
+This ability is critical when the organization continues to invest in innovation, quality, and differentiation but faces customers who appear disinterested in anything but a lower price.

 “There is no victory at bargain basement prices.”
 (Dwight D. Eisenhower)

-How can you stop a costly price war or, better still, avoid it altogether?
+How can you stop a costly price war or, better still, avoid one altogether?
 What does it take to become a price leader?
 These questions are pertinent in many markets, and the answers lie in understanding that the “fight” unfolds on three fronts.
-First, part of the blame certainly rests on the actions of the rival, and your task here is to influence behavior by sending unequivocal, credible and legal signals.
+First, part of the blame certainly rests on the actions of the rival, and your task here is to influence behavior by sending unequivocal, credible, and legal signals.
 However, price is not the weapon of choice unless there are enough customers in the market who demand it.
-As such, you must also mitigate customer habituation—what I call the “commodity mindset.”
+As such, you must also mitigate customer habituation—the “commodity mindset.”
 Finally, you may be unaware or too proud to see that your actions trigger a response from the rival.
 This cannot persist.
 This double session uses different means to present these perspectives on competition and suggests ways to gain the upper hand.

 “If everyone is equal before God, then everyone is equal before price.”
 (John Wanamaker)

 Not all customers are created equal.
-Certain groups find more value in a given good than others do.
-A smart professional spots this and realises that pushing the same price across the market is inefficient: in some cases it leaves a good chunk of money in the pockets of customers, in other cases it prevents sales that would still be profitable at some lower price.
+Certain groups find more satisfaction in a given product than others do.
+A smart professional spots this and realizes that pushing the same price across the market is inefficient: in some cases it leaves a good chunk of money in the pockets of customers, in other cases it prevents sales that would still be profitable at some lower price.
 This session explores the fascinating challenge of tailoring prices to individual valuations.
-One lesson is that proper price discrimination requires some input from customers– the traditional “take-it-or-leave-it” is not sufficient because it is the customer who ultimately decides whether something is cheap or expensive.
-Second, while there are many forms of discrimination, they fall into one of three buckets: observation, offering or mechanism.
+One lesson is that proper price discrimination requires some input from customers– the traditional “take-it-or-leave-it” approach is not sufficient because it is the customer who ultimately decides whether something is cheap or otherwise.
+Second, while there are many forms of discrimination, they fall into one of three buckets: observation, choice, or mechanism.
 The session presents several examples to explain these labels and suggests an action plan.

 Discounting is often likened to a potent, dangerous drug.
-Many businesses “give it a try” in response to external pressure.
-The immediate bump in sales gives great pleasure.
-However, the drop that ensues once the deal is retracted is agonising.
-As time goes by, the concessions get deeper and more frequent to satisfy a customer who is increasingly accustomed to—and, frankly, bored with—receiving offers.
-One interesting aspect is that, for the most part, the downward spiral is predictable.
-This begs the questions: Are organisations discounting intelligently?
-Is there a healthier way to entice customers without mortgaging the brand?
+Many businesses “give it a try” heeding to external pressure.
+The immediate bump in sales is rewarding, but the drop that follows stings even more.
+As time goes by, the concessions get deeper and more frequent to satisfy customers who are increasingly habituated to receiving offers.
+One interesting aspect is that this downward spiral is mostly predictable, which begs the questions: Are organizations discounting intelligently?
+Is there a healthier way to entice customers without mortgaging one’s brand?
 This session provides answers and a useful checklist.
-First, we have to understand that “discounting” is not synonymous with “tactics.”
+First, we have to understand that discounting is not synonymous with “tactics.”
 Quite the opposite, the strongest sign of a clever campaign is its ability to serve the broader objectives of the business.
-Second, there are steps that managers can take to ensure that their investments in price cuts are, indeed, investments.
-The overarching goal is to put an end to the all-too-familiar “can’t live with them, can’t live without them” feeling that hounds discounting.
+Second, there are steps that managers can take to ensure that their investments in temporary price concessions are, indeed, investments.
+The overarching goal is to put an end to the familiar “can’t live with it, can’t live without it” feeling associated with discounting.

 “A cheap price is a shortcut to being cheated.”
 (Chinese proverb)

 Marketing professionals believe that growing a business implies cultivating brands that inspire a deep, meaningful connection with customers.
-When it comes to generating revenue, however, companies often implement policies that seem intent on destroying all the hard work that goes into building a strong brand.
-We have already seen such instance in the course: the design of the revenue model.
-Now we take this paradox a couple of steps further, studying how a company’s efforts to discriminate among customers or minimise the pain of high(er) prices can go awry.
-Knowing that pricing decisions are effective at spurring all sorts of behaviors and communicating what a company stands for, what it truly thinks of its customers and how it wants to engage them in a relationship is an important first step to formulating counter measures.
+When it comes to generating revenue, however, organizations seem intent on destroying all the hard work that goes into building a strong brand.
+Knowing that pricing decisions are effective at spurring all sorts of behaviors and communicating what a business stands for, what it truly thinks of its customers, and how it wants to engage them in a relationship is an important first step to formulating counter measures.
 The session makes this point salient and suggests practical solutions.
-The broader message is that, instead of using price in a way that ends up turning customers into adversaries, companies can use it as a starting point for a collaboration that is empowering and more engaging.
+The broader message is that, instead of using price in a way that ends up turning customers into adversaries, organizations can use it as a starting point for a collaboration that is empowering and more engaging.